Biden: Tentative railway labour deal reached, averting strike | Politics

 - United States

+Biden faced the same kind of predicament faced by Theodore Roosevelt in 1902 with coal and Harry Truman in 1952 with steel — how do you balance the needs of labour and business in doing what's best for the nation?
+Railways were so important during World War I that Woodrow Wilson temporarily nationalised the industry to keep goods flowing and prevent strikes.

 Inside the White House, aides don't see a contradiction between Biden's devotion to unions and his desire to avoid a strike.
-Union activism has surged under Biden, as seen in a 56% increase in petitions for union representation with the National Labor Relations Board so far this fiscal year.
+Union activism has surged under Biden, as seen in a 56 per cent increase in petitions for union representation with the National Labour Relations Board so far this fiscal year.

-One person familiar with the situation, who spoke on the condition of anonymity to discuss White House deliberations on the matter, said Biden's mindset in approaching the debate was that he's the president of the entire country, not just for organized labor.
+One person familiar with the situation, who spoke on the condition of anonymity to discuss White House deliberations on the matter, said Biden's mindset in approaching the debate was that he's the president of the entire country, not just for organised labour.

+With the economy still recovering from the supply chain disruptions of the pandemic, the president's goal is to keep all parties so a deal could be finalised.

 Biden also knew a stoppage could worsen the dynamics that have contributed to soaring inflation and created a political headache for the party in power.